jgkme/Add-Remote-Torrent/README.md

     *   User-friendly interface built with Tailwind CSS, including dark mode.
     *   Manifest V3 compliant, adhering to the latest security standards.
     *   No data collection.
 All your settings are stored locally.
 See our [Privacy Policy](PRIVACY_POLICY.md).
+*   **Customization:**
+    *   Optional sound notifications for success/failure.
+(We've received feedback about providing shorter or custom sounds, which may be considered for a future release!)

 ### Adding Torrents with a Single Click (On-Page Catching)